 City of Boston Undergrad Student Rule On the Chopping Block?

 In the City of Boston, a new zoning ordinance went into effect in 2008 prohibiting 5 or more undergraduate students from living in one apartment unit.
-I think it’s a fair statement to say that the College Hill ruling effectively overrules this ordinance.
+There is certainly a question as to whether the College Hill ruling effectively overrules this ordinance.
 We will have to see whether the ordinance is challenged in court.

 The other impact of this ruling is we should see an push for even more increased density in apartment rental housing which is exactly what Mayor Menino and the City of Boston doesn’t want.